ghepesdoru/bookwormFTP/README.md

      */
     c, err := Client.NewDownload("ftp.mozilla.org/pub/mozilla.org/")

-###Realm and account settings
+###Host and account settings
-If your specific context requires setting a realm or an account before connecting, a manual initialization throw one of the lower lever builders is required.
+If your specific context requires setting a host environment or an account before connecting, a manual initialization throw one of the lower lever builders is required.

     /*
      * Manual initialization of an IPv4 connection to the server